simonmichael/hledger_site/src/time-to-money.md

 # Converting time to money

-Perhaps you're a freelancer with an hourly rate, and you'd like to see those hours as money.
+Perhaps you track billable hours with hledger, and you'd like to see those hours as money.
 The method depends on where you store time records: